LaputanMachines/website/_posts/2025/2025-07-06-oppenheimer-cost-of-loyalty.md

 ---
 layout: post
 title: "The Singular Devotion of Oppenheimer and the Cost of Absolute Loyalty"
-description: "How J. Robert Oppenheimer’s total commitment to science and country led to his destruction, and why his story parallels both modern geopolitics and Metal Gear Solid 3."
 tags: [Culture, Literature, History, Video Games, MGS3, Oppenheimer]
 author: admin
 ---